La rupture - Claude Chabrol - Stéphane Audran - Dominique Zardi - Hélène Régnier - balloon vendor

 1970, directed by Claude Chabrol

 La rupture is the story of a nightmare.
-It opens with a quote from Jean Racine superimposed over the bark of a tree: “What utter darkness surrounds me all of a sudden?”
-With a burst of violence beside Hélène and Charles Régnier’s breakfast table, the movie wastes no time plunging into this “utter darkness”, and the story traces Hélène’s experience as she works her way out.
+It opens with Jean Racine’s question, “What utter darkness surrounds me all of a sudden?” and with a burst of violence by a breakfast table it wastes no time plunging into this “utter darkness”.
+The plot follows Hélène Régnier as she works her way out.
 Her story is never cast into doubt, but it has the quality of a dream.
-While everything unfolds, she lodges at a boarding house which she enters and leaves in a daze – she checks in while sedated, and at the end she walks out after drinking orange juice spiked with LSD.
+While everything unfolds, she lodges at a boarding house which she enters and leaves in a daze.
+She checks in while sedated, and she walks out after drinking orange juice spiked with LSD.
 What happens in the interval is strange enough to be a hallucination, but the movie is interested in the reality beneath.

 To put it another way, La rupture straddles two worlds: the real world of ordinary people like Hélène who struggle with life, and the fairy-tale world of her husband’s bourgeois family.
 When Paul visits the Régnier mansion, he and Charles’ father walk in on Madame Régnier reading to their adult son in bed: “The knight kissed the young queen’s hand, then he fell at her feet.”
 It’s entirely within character for her to tell her son children’s stories, and this detail speaks volumes about wealthy people like the Régniers who traffic in illusions.
 Her husband Ludovic hires Paul to fabricate evidence against Hélène, and at the climactic confrontation Hélène gets her way because the Régniers wish to preserve the illusion of decency in front of their guests.